03. Large Structured Data

 Benchmarking: Why format and tool choice matter

-# Reading 10M rows: CSV vs Parquet
+# Reading: CSV vs Parquet

-# Summarising: dplyr vs duckplyr vs data.table
+# Summarising: dplyr vs data.table

 Rule of thumb: Start with duckplyr + Parquet.
 Reach for data.table when you need maximum speed or in-place modification.